-PreciSSIon (Preventing Surgical Site Infection across a region) is a collaborative project to reduce the incidence of surgical site infection after elective colorectal surgery.
+PreciSSIon (Preventing Surgical Site Infection across a region) is a multiple award-winning collaborative project to reduce the incidence of surgical site infection after elective colorectal surgery.
 The project started in November 2019 and involves all the hospitals in the West of England region.
 Watch our short film which introduces the project below or via this link.

 Surgical site infection (SSI) refers to wound infections following invasive surgical procedures.
 SSI constitutes a major healthcare burden accounting for 14.5% of all hospital acquired infections in the UK and an estimated 34-226% increase in associated costs.
 It is also a significant cause of patient morbidity including increased length of stay, readmission, wound dehiscence, hernia, need for intensive care, as well as death.
 SSI is more common after colorectal surgery where wounds are frequently contaminated by bowel content and rates are reported between 8-30%.

-The aim of the PreciSSIon project was to reduce surgical site infection after colorectal surgery by 50% by March 2021.
+The aim of PreciSSIon was to reduce surgical site infection after colorectal surgery by 50% by March 2021.
 In order to do this, we aimed to measure 30-day SSI rates and compliance with each element of the bundle.

 We have met this aim and more, including saving over £500k – please read our news article celebrating some of the many achievements of PreciSSIon up to March 2021.

 In June 2021, PreciSSIon was shortlisted for two Patient Safety HSJ Awards:

 - Perioperative and Surgical Care Initiative of the Year

 At the awards, on 20 September 2021, and against hundreds of other projects, PreciSSIon scooped the Infection Prevention and Control Award – read more about this achievement.